Customs in the Parable of the Prodigal Son

-When Jesus told the parable of the prodigal son, He devoted the first part of the story to the younger son who left home and wasted his possessions with riotous living.
-The real lesson of this parable is that the loving and forgiving father took the lost son back.
+When Jesus told this parable, He devoted the first part of the story to the younger son who left home and wasted his possessions with riotous living.
+The real lesson is that the loving and forgiving father took the lost son back.
 He forgave him and celebrated his return.
-The real "Hero" of this story is NOT the younger son.
+The real "hero" of this story is NOT the younger son.
 It is the loving and forgiving father.

-The older brother became angry and refused to go in to the celebration.
+The older brother became angry and refused to go into the celebration.
 He complained that all those years he had been slaving at home and in the fields and was obedient.
-Yet he claimed the family never gave him anything not even a young goat so he could celebrate with his friends.
+Yet he claimed the family never gave him anything, not even a young goat so he could celebrate with his friends.
 Then the older son reminded his father how he was treating the younger son who had squandered his money.
-(Luke 15:28-30)
+(Luke 15:28-32)

 It was hard for the older brother to accept his younger brother when he returned.
 In this part of the parable, the father's response is contrasted with the older brother's.
 The father forgave because he was filled with love.
 The older son refused to forgive because he was bitter about the younger son's return.